nrwl/nx/docs/shared/guides/setup-incremental-builds-angular.md

 ### Add Executor to Target Defaults

-If you'd like to avoid adding `"dependsOn": ["^build"]` to every application in your workspace that uses one of the required executors you can add it to the `"targetDefaults"` section of the `nx.json`:
+If you'd like to avoid adding `"dependsOn": ["^build"]` to every application in your workspace that uses one of the required executors you can add it to the `targetDefaults` section of the `nx.json`:

 {% tabs %}
 {% tab label="@nx/angular:application" %}